You are in for a treat today! I'm sharing my take on the iconic Idaho Steak Fingers.

 - These steak fingers are simple to prepare and pure comfort food.

-- There are so many variations to the spices and dipping sauces for the steak.
+- There are so many variations in the spices and dipping sauces for the steak.

 - How doesn't love pure comfort food?

-- Salt and pepper add another level of flavor to the recipe.
+- Salt and Black Pepper - add another level of flavor to the recipe.

 - Cutting Board